bajejosh/church-connect/NEXT_STEPS.md

 # Church Connect - Next Steps

 ## Important Notice
+**Current Error:** If you're seeing errors with UserAvatar or notifications, please run the latest fix scripts:

+To fix profile and notification issues:
+1. Apply these migrations to your Supabase instance in this order:
+   - `20250409_fix_profiles_rls_final.sql` - Fixes profile permission issues
+   - `20250409_add_test_notifications.sql` - Creates test notifications
+2. Replace your `src/components/common/UserAvatar.jsx` file with the fixed version from `UserAvatar.jsx.fix`
+3. Refresh your application

+These migrations fix:
+- Profile permission issues causing "406 Not Acceptable" errors
+- Missing notifications
+- Avatar display problems

-**Current Error:** If you're seeing a function not found error related to `toggle_post_pin`, you need to run the pin post migration!
+**Previous Error:** If you're seeing a database error related to notifications (such as `42703: column "recipient_id" does not exist`), you need to run the notifications system fix migration!

 To fix this issue:
+1. Apply the `20250409_add_notifications_table_fix.sql` migration to your Supabase instance

+**Previous Error:** If you're seeing a function not found error related to `toggle_post_pin`, you need to run the pin post migration!

+To fix this issue:
 1. Apply the `20250409_add_post_pinning.sql` migration to your Supabase instance
-2. Either use the Supabase CLI: `npx supabase db push`
-3. Or run the SQL directly in the Supabase SQL editor

-Until then, the app will use a fallback method to pin posts, but applying the migration is recommended for better security.

 **Previous Error:** If you're seeing `PGRST204: Could not find the 'cover_position' column` error, you need to run the database migrations!

 Follow these steps:
 1. Apply the `20250408_add_image_positioning.sql` migration to your Supabase instance
-2. Either use the Supabase CLI: `npx supabase db push`
-3. Or run the SQL directly in the Supabase SQL editor

 See the migration README for more details.

 ## Recent Updates
+- Fixed profile RLS policies to ensure avatars display correctly
+- Added test notifications to verify the notification system
+- Improved UserAvatar component to handle missing profiles gracefully
+- Created more robust notifications system fix migration that adapts to the current database state
+- Added proper notifications system migration to fix database relationship errors
+- Added comprehensive notifications system documentation
 - Fixed scrollability in the New Prayer Request modal by adding a max height and scrollable content area
 - Improved Prayer Requests page with a more intuitive interface for creating global or church-specific prayer requests
 - Refactored Prayer Requests into modular components for better code organization